 Parade line-up routes and traffic detours create changes to on-street parking areas close to all of the events.
 Do not park on streets marked "Closed to Parking" - pay close attention to parking restriction signs or your vehicle will be towed.
 If your vehicle does get towed, contact the City's non-emergency assistance line at (540) 662-4131 to get its location.

 Parking in Old Town

 With all of the street closings and parking restrictions, the parking garages are the best alternative.
-All four downtown garages are one block from the parade route or the Midway.
-Purchase reserved parking in a garage on either May 5 or 6 for $15 per day (cash or check).
-Stop by the George Washington Autopark to purchase a reserved parking ticket.
+Three of the four downtown garages (Braddock Autopark will be closed) are one block from the parade route or the Midway.
+Purchase reserved parking in a garage on either May 4 or 5 for $15 per day (cash or check).
+Stop by the George Washington Autopark (128 N. Cameron Street) to purchase a reserved parking ticket.
 If space is still available on Friday or Saturday, you can park in the garages for $15 (CASH ONLY).

-Garages will be open from 10 am to midnight.
+Garages will be open from 10 am to 10 pm.